-Development which would result in the loss or deterioration of irreplaceable ancient woodlands, important hedgerows, special trees, (including Ancient & Veteran trees, trees located within a Conservation Area or protected by a Tree Preservation Order), distinctive ground flora and the space required to support them in the long term will only be permitted in exceptional circumstances and in accordance with the relevant legislation, policy and good practice recommendations;
+Development which would result in the loss or deterioration of irreplaceable ancient woodlands, important hedgerows, special trees, distinctive ground flora and the space required to support them in the long term will only be permitted in exceptional circumstances where the public benefit would clearly outweigh the loss or deterioration and where a suitable compensation strategy exists;

 - i.
-The removal of protected trees, groups of trees, woodland or hedgerows will only be permitted in exceptional circumstances and in accordance with the relevant legislation, policy and good practice recommendations and where it has been demonstrated to be unavoidable.
-Where protected trees are subject to felling, a replacement of an appropriate number, species and size in an appropriate location will be required; - ii.
-Development proposals that could affect trees, hedgerows and woodland must demonstrate that they have been informed by a full site survey, including an Ecological Survey, Arboricultural Method Statement and associated Tree Protection Plan, and include a management plan Trees in relation to Design, Demolition and Construction (in accordance with BS5837:2012 or subsequent
+The removal of protected trees, groups of trees woodland or hedgerows will only be permitted in exceptional circumstances and in accordance with the relevant legislation, policy and good practice recommendations and where it has been demonstrated to be unavoidable.
+Where protected trees are subject to felling, a replacement of an appropriate number, species and size in an appropriate location will be required. - ii.
+Development proposals that could affect trees, hedgerows and woodland must demonstrate that they have been informed by a full site survey, including an Ecological Survey, Arboricultural Method Statement and associated Tree Protection Plan, and include a management plan Trees in relation to Design, Demolition and Construction (in accordance with BS5837:2012 or subsequent edition) and will include a tree survey and an arboricultural impact assessment.

-- edition) and will include a tree survey and an arboricultural impact assessment; - iii.
+- iii.
 Development proposals must provide adequate protection zones and buffers around hedgerows and other woodland and trees to prevent damage to root systems and taking account of future growth.
-A minimum buffer of 15 metres will be required between the development and ancient woodland or veteran trees; - iv.
-Development proposals must demonstrate that appropriate protection measures are in place prior to any work on site throughout the development process as part of a comprehensive landscaping plan, and that suitable opportunities for the restoration, enhancement or planting of trees, woodland, and hedgerows are identified and incorporated; and - v.
-Opportunities should be identified and incorporate suitable growing conditions for planting of new trees, woodlands and hedgerows.
-New planting should be suitable for the site conditions, and site constraints, address potential future issues such as global warming, pests and diseases by planting a greater range of tree species and ensuring that any planting creates or enhances new habitat linkages.
+A minimum buffer of 15 metres will be required between the development and ancient woodland or veteran trees. - iv.
+Development proposals must demonstrate that appropriate protection measures are in place prior to any work on site throughout the development process as part of a comprehensive landscaping plan, and that suitable opportunities for the restoration, enhancement or planting of trees, woodland, and hedgerows are identified and incorporated. - v.
+Opportunities should be identified and incorporated for planting of new trees, woodlands and hedgerows.
+New planting should be suitable for the site conditions, use native species and be informed by and contribute to local character, and enhance or create new habitat linkages.